 Fake news is not going to go away.
 We need to be selective and responsible.
-And support news organizations that are credible, professional and trust-worthy.
+And support news organizations that are credible and trust-worthy.

 A woman in the town-library meeting room eyed me suspiciously during my talk on fake news.
 She challenged me when I referred to a presentation slide with a hoax headline about Hillary Clinton.